-When participating in social networking during internships and upon completion, the student MUST comply with all clinical facility HIPAA policies.
-A violation of such policies may not only result in legal action against you, but may also result in failure of a clinical rotation.
+When participating in social networking during clinical education and upon completion, the student MUST comply with all clinical facility HIPAA and FERPA policies.
+A violation of such policies may not only result in legal action against you but may also result in failure of a clinical rotation.
 Absolutely no reference to patients, clinical sites, or clinical instructors is permitted, even if names are not given or you believe you have blinded the identifying information.